SuperMayo/mayerowitz.io/src/routes/blog/a-journey-into-shaders/+page.md

 ## Shaders: the good, the bad and the ugly

 If you're into video games, you've likely heard of shaders.
-They're the magic behind enhancing [lighting](https://lettier.github.io/3d-game-shaders-for-beginners/normal-mapping.html), conjuring up [special effects](https://webglfundamentals.org/webgl/lessons/webgl-fog.html), and even generating [cartoonish looks](https://en.wikipedia.org/wiki/Cel_shading) (yes, that's why there's a 'shade' in 'cell shading').
+They're the magic behind enhancing [lighting](https://lettier.github.io/3d-game-shaders-for-beginners/normal-mapping.html), conjuring up [special effects](https://webglfundamentals.org/webgl/lessons/webgl-fog.html), and even generating [cartoonish looks](https://en.wikipedia.org/wiki/Cel_shading) (yes, that's why there's a 'shade' in 'cel shading').
 In a way, shaders is what makes modern games look so good when compared to their '90s counterparts.
 But what exactly is a shader?

 Let's start simple: A shader is a small program running on your GPU that takes, at the very least, pixel coordinates as input and spits out a color as output.
 The reason why they are so popular in video games and computer graphics is that they are *extremly* fast.
 Their secret sauce? *Parallelization*.
 These programs are designed to work on multiple pixels at the same time, making them ridiculously efficient.